The

 Existing in a body isn’t promotion, and neither is pointing out a lack of ethics.
 NO ONE is justifying EDs or extreme anything.
 Stop it.
 What is being promoted in our culture is harmful gossip and scrutiny.
 These are regurgitated scripts on moral crusading, not conversations about health.

-Huh?
+Hi.
 Slow down.
+Breathe.
 Who said these women are campaigning for weight loss?
 There is no factual evidence that any of these women are pushing their agendas or ideas around weight.
 What is demonstrably being promoted is their work.
 Spreading falsehoods about a celebrity is the textbook definition of defamation.

 And if there was something going on behind the curtain, comments like these can "perpetuate and reinforce the negative thoughts [people] are already thinking about themselves," says Stephanie Auriemma, LMFT, clinical director at Rock Recovery.
 "It could lead to or worsen other mental health conditions, including eating disorders, anxiety, and depression."